Get our latest staff recommendations, award news and digital catalog links right to your inbox.

 About The Illustrator

-Shadra Strickland studied, design, writing, and illustration at Syracuse University and later went on to complete her MFA at the School of Visual Arts in New York City.
-She won the Ezra Jack Keats Award and the Coretta Scott King - John Steptoe Award for New Talent in 2009 for her work in her first picture book, Bird, written by Zetta Elliott.
-Strickland coillustrated Our Children Can Soar, winner of a 2010 NAACP Image Award.
-She teaches illustration at Maryland Institute College of Art in Baltimore, Maryland.
+Shadra Strickland was raised in Atlanta.
+She graduated from Syracuse University and later completed her MFA at the School of Visual Arts in New York City.
+Shadra won the Ezra Jack Keats Award and the Coretta Scott King - John Steptoe Award for New Talent in 2009 for her illustrations in her first picture book, Bird, written by Zetta Elliott.
+Strickland co-illustrated Our Children Can Soar, written by Michelle Cook and winner of a 2010 NAACP Image Award.
+She has published with Lee and Low Books, Simon & Schuster, Random House, Candlewick, Chronicle Books, and Little Brown.
+Her books have received recognition from the American Library Association, Junior Library Guild, and other prominent literary lists.
+Shadra currently heads the illustration department at the Maryland Institute College of Art in Baltimore, Maryland.
+She has also developed an online picture book class on Craftsy.com.
 Visit her online at ShadraStrickland.com.

 Product Details